ApiLogicServer/Docs/docs/Tech-AI.md

 We can contrast this to the (not shown) ChatGPT attempt at logic.
 With declarative logic, you get:

-1. ***Automatic* Reuse:** the logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc
+1. ***Automatic* Reuse:** the logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc.

 2. ***Automatic* Optimizations:** sql overhead is minimized by pruning, and by elimination of expensive aggregate queries.
 These can result in orders of magnitude impact.